 - Swags of ribbons, wreath shapes, hearts, sheaves of wheat, and scrolling designs are typical in Swedish interiors.
 Diamond, circle, and oval shapes are seen often.

-- Accessories are kept at a minimum, allowing open space and light to take center stage.
+- Accessories are kept at a minimum, allowing the open space and light to take center stage.
 Avoid clutter.
-Simple straw wreaths, candles, tableware, painted stylized wooden horses, and straw goats are common
+Simple straw wreaths, candles, tableware, painted stylized wooden horses, and straw goats are common.

 - Flooring is usually light in color, achieved with pickled or bleached wood, pale paints, or softly stenciled motifs.
 Low-contrast stripes or geometric shapes are painted on floors with soft colors.
 Patterns on rugs are achieved with simple woven stripes or open florals.